SynBioHub/synbiohub2-docs/content/UserDocumentation/ViewingAndDownloadingInformation.md

 +++
-title = "Viewing and Downloading the Information" description = "" weight = 2
+title = "2.
+Viewing and Downloading the Information" description = ""
+weight = 2
 +++